gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 From this point on, GitLab CI will be unavailable for your end users.

+#### 1. Upgrade GitLab to 8.0

-- (1) First upgrade your GitLab server to version 8.0: https://about.gitlab.com/update/
+First upgrade your GitLab server to version 8.0: https://about.gitlab.com/update/

+#### 2. Disable CI on the GitLab server during the migration

-- (2) After you update, go to the admin panel and temporarily disable CI.
+After you update, go to the admin panel and temporarily disable CI.
 As an administrator, go to **Admin Area** -> **Settings**, and under **Continuous Integration** uncheck **Disable to prevent CI usage until rake ci:migrate is run (8.0 only)**.

+#### 3. CI settings are now in GitLab

-- (3) If you want to use custom CI settings (e.g. change where builds are stored), please update `/etc/gitlab/gitlab.rb` (Omnibus) or `/home/git/gitlab/config/gitlab.yml` (Source).
+If you want to use custom CI settings (e.g. change where builds are stored), please update `/etc/gitlab/gitlab.rb` (Omnibus) or `/home/git/gitlab/config/gitlab.yml` (Source).

+#### 4. Upgrade GitLab CI to 8.0

-- (4) Now upgrade GitLab CI to version 8.0.
+Now upgrade GitLab CI to version 8.0.
 If you are using Omnibus packages, this may have already happened when you upgraded GitLab to 8.0.

+#### 5. Disable GitLab CI on the CI server

-- (5) Disable GitLab CI after upgrading to 8.0.
+Disable GitLab CI after upgrading to 8.0.

 ```
 # CI server